-Like the plastics regulation under CEPA, the IAA has resulted in litigation.
-On October 13, 2023, the Supreme Court handed down its holding on a judicial challenge to the IAA, originally raised as a reference question by the provincial government of Alberta.
+The IAA has resulted in litigation.
+On October 13, 2023, the Supreme Court handed down its holding on a constitutional challenge to the IAA, originally raised as a reference question by the provincial government of Alberta.
 The Supreme Court held that while the assessment scheme in the IAA that governs federal lands or matters outside Canada was constitutional, the "designated projects" scheme for non-federal lands was unconstitutional.
-In response, the federal government issued interim guidance on the IAA.
-These guidelines stipulate that the federal government will revise the IAA.
-In the meantime, the discretionary designation process has been paused, and the federal government will review all projects in the planning or impact statement phases to ensure federal jurisdiction.
+In response, the federal government issued interim guidance on the IAA, stipulating that it would revise the legislation.